mhans1312/spike/README.md

 The feedback app simply asks you to rank your feelings on a scale of 1 to 5 and leave a comment at the end.

-The administrator can see all the feedback logged and delete any feedback from the data base.
+The administrator can see all the feedback logged and delete any feedback from the database.